 3. Adopting and iterating on widely adopted blockchain data structures.

-The blockchain concept is simple.
-Again, I do not find this idea particularly innovating.
-Were they even aiming to be innovative, or are they planning to copy others and do better marketing?
+From the information provided the differences in data structure from current blockchain implementations do not seem fundamental.
+Are the Libra partners aiming to be uniquely innovative, or are they planning to copy others and do better marketing?

 The Libra validators will have votes in proportion to their status (trusted founder, proof of stake, etc).